The TDG Story · FDN · Training · Methodology

 The D.R.E.S.S.
 Protocol

 FDN training is built around what Davis calls the D.R.E.S.S. protocol — Diet, Rest, Exercise, Stress reduction, and Supplementation.
-This isn't a rigid formula; it's a framework for addressing the lifestyle foundations that determine whether any clinical intervention will actually hold.
+This isn’t a rigid formula; it’s a framework for addressing the lifestyle foundations that determine whether any clinical intervention will actually hold.
 You can prescribe the most targeted supplement protocol in the world.
-If the person's diet is undermining it, their sleep is inadequate, their exercise is adding stress rather than reducing it, and they have no stress management practice, the protocol will produce temporary results at best.
+If the person’s diet is undermining it, their sleep is inadequate, and they have no stress management practice, the protocol will produce temporary results at best.

 FDN teaches practitioners to address all five domains simultaneously rather than sequentially.
 It also teaches the intervention hierarchy — the principle that supplementation is the last layer, not the first, and that removing the cause of dysfunction always precedes any attempt to support the affected system.
 This is the framework that Module 1 of the TDG Resource Manual is built on.